yichunzhao/spring-configuration-properties/README.md

 @ConfigurationProperties can be applied on a class or method level.

 ## Auto-scanned
-As of Spring Boot 2.2, Spring finds and registers @ConfigurationProperties classes via a classpath scanning; it needs to use @EnableConfigurationProperties and combined with @Configuration to enable this auto-process.
+Since Spring Boot 2.2, Spring finds and registers @ConfigurationProperties classes via a classpath scanning, but it needs @EnableConfigurationProperties within a @Configuration to enable this auto-process.

-Note that: we must indicate the target POJO by @EnableConfigurationProperties({ClientHostInfo.class}), otherwise "org.springframework.beans.factory.NoSuchBeanDefinitionException: No qualifying bean of type 'com.ynz.demo.springconfigurationproperties.ClientHostInfo' available"
+Note that: we must register the binding POJO in the bean factory by @EnableConfigurationProperties({ClientHostInfo.class}), otherwise leading to an execption: "org.springframework.beans.factory.NoSuchBeanDefinitionException: No qualifying bean of type 'com.ynz.demo.springconfigurationproperties.ClientHostInfo' available"

 ````
 @SpringBootApplication